namanhd/hailstone/README.md

 ```haskell
 type SF a s x = SFr SigEnv a s x
 ```
 This is all good, and captures what a pure "signal function" should do.
+However, a unit of audio processing isn't just a function, it needs to hold its own *persistent* state.
-However, an audio system will need to have persistent state: just like how things go in OOP-land, an audio unit/node "bundles together data and functions", and indeed many synthesis algorithms depend on holding a running state as the audio node gets queried for new samples.
-As such, the type for all our audio modules and functions will not simply involve the signal functions `SF`, but the `Node`, which bundles a state value together with a signal function.
+Just like how things go in OOP-land, an audio unit/node "bundles together data and functions", and indeed many synthesis algorithms depend on holding a running state as the audio node gets queried for new samples.

 We'll need a way to make these nodes compose together as if they were pure values and functions *yet* keep their running state as they use each other's values for